basicallydan/danhough.com/_drafts/2014-09-19-pub-crawl-app.md

 Rather than spending hours designing it I just got straight into it.
 I pretty quickly came up with what I thought was a pretty nice interaction: an interesting way to navigate an underground line.
 Simply swiping from one to the next.

 I also didn't think long about the name.
 It does one thing: helps Londoners with their Pub Crawl.
 So, I simply called it Pub Crawl: London, hoping it would be a good way to make sure it comes up in searches for that exact thing.
 Descriptive and difficult to misunderstand.

+## Determination

+It took a few months to get to the point when it was ready to go.
+As I said, one of the goals was to make some money from this app.
+After chatting with [Matt](https://twitter.com/MattCowlin) (who's been around this block a few times) about my strategy, I decided it was better to give away the app but sell individual Underground lines for a small fee, and then charge for all of them for a small, but slightly larger fee.
+69p for one, £1.99 for all of 'em.

+This proved to be the hardest part.
+Apple rejected my application *twice* because of small mistakes I'd made in the way in-app purchases were handled.
+I was close to giving up at some points, waiting for two weeks to find out if I'd done it right each time, but I stuck with it and finally, they were happy.

+## Disappointment

+So, after a lot of waiting, the app was finally ready, and finally on the app store.
+I had a nice landing page set up at http://pubcrawlapp.co.uk explaining what the app is and why you should download it **right now**!
+Everything was falling into place.

+Yet, right now...
+I don't feel so satisifed.
+When I look at this thing I've made, I think: what a nice-looking app!
+That swipe motion is so cool!
+The home screen is so slick!
+But it's quickly shadowed by some feelings of dread.

+First of all, it lack